Cyt1xxx/Dev-journal-and-my-progress/README.md

 # Dev-journal-and-my-progress
-Keeping working to improve myself at programmin , posting my results of studying sessions particulary every day.
+Keeping working to improve myself at programming , posting my results of studying sessions particulary every day.
 Previous dev.journal was in my diary , written by hand.
 1 - everything what i did during a day
 2 - struggles , problems , or some distractions